 Special Needs Plan - A special type of Medicare Advantage Plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid, who reside in a nursing home, or who have certain chronic medical conditions.
-Chapter 1 for a reference to Special Needs Plan.
 Please see Chapter 1 for a reference to Special Needs Plan.